oliveira/javascript-exercises/exercise-2/README.md

 - The country with the highest number of official languages.
 - The most common language(s) of all countries.

 The first information could be obtained counting the countries presented on the json.
 With an incompleted json, a wrong result would be presented.
-So this information will be taken from a environment variable.
+So this information will be taken from an environment variable.
 This approach is safer than the other, since the number of countries doesn't usually change.

 ```bash
 export TOTAL_COUNTRIES="195"